-Two of the agencies in this partnership, Exchange Club Family Center and Youth Villages, recently took over leadership and are mapping out the regional parenting needs based on primary child removal reasons and Child Protective Services (CPS) referral data, provided by the Department.
-This information will be used to ensure those areas deemed highest at-risk can be targeted for parenting classes as a first priority.
-“Parents Forward” recently started a Facebook page for parents and child welfare workers to stay in touch.
-Check it out at www.facebook.com/MTNParentsForward.
+The Parenting Education workgroup or “Parents Forward” is led by two partnering local agencies—The Family Center and Youth Villages.
+Parents Forward has made great strides over the years with bridging the service gaps in particular zip codes and continues to map out regional parenting needs based on primary child removal reasons and Child Protective Services referral data, provided by the Department.
+This information is used to ensure those areas deemed at highest risk can be targeted for parenting classes as a first priority.
+“Parents Forward” has a Facebook page for parents and child welfare workers to stay in touch: www.facebook.com/MTNParentsForward